cloudfoundry/cf-for-k8s/docs/getting-started-tutorial.md

 This tutorial guides you through your first `cf push` experience.

 In order to get there you first need to deploy cf-for-k8s.
 The platform that provides the developer experience on top of Kubernetes.
 So, let’s get started.

 ## Pre-requisites

 ### Machine requirements
 This tutorial will guide you through installing a local kubernetes cluster with the following machine requirements, see that your computer can handle them:

 - have a minimum of 1 node
-- have a minimum of 6 CPU, 8GB memory per node
+- have a minimum of 4 CPU, 6GB memory per node (preferably 6+ CPU and 8+ GB memory)

 ### Tooling